bwsw/sj-platform/SJDocs/source/Tutorial.rst

 1) Deploy Mesos, Marathon, Zookeeper.
 You can follow the instructions at the official `installation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .

    To deploy Docker follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_ .

    Install Java 1.8.
 Find detailed instructions `here <https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/>`_.

    Please, note, the deployment described here is for one default Mesos-slave with available ports [31000-32000].
 Mesos-slave must support Docker containerizer.
 The technical requirements to Mesos-slave are the following:

       - 2 CPUs,
       - 4096 memory.

-.. note:: If you are planning to launch a module with a greater value of the "parallelizm" parameter, i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.
+.. note:: If you are planning to launch a module with a greater value of the "parallelizm" parameter, i.e. to run tasks on more than 1 node, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.

    Start Mesos and the services.

 2) Create JSON files and a configuration file.
 Please, name them as specified here.

    Replace <slave_advertise_ip> with the slave advertise IP.

    Replace <zk_ip> and <zk_port> according to the Apache Zookeeper address.

 .. _mongo.json: